UDC-GAC/SeQual/README.md

 ### Execution

 SeQual can be used through a command-line interface (SeQual-CMD) or by executing the graphical user interface (SeQual-GUI).
-The usage of use each module is explained separately below.
+The specific usage of each module is explained separately below.

 #### SeQual-CMD

 SeQual-CMD allows the processing of NGS datasets from a console interface.
 To do so, you just need to use the *spark-submit* command provided by Spark to launch the appropriate jar file (sequal-cmd.jar) located at the *bin* directory.

 To specify the specific operations to be performed over the input datasets, together with their necessary parameters, a Java properties file is used as input argument.
-SeQual includes a blank properties file at the *bin* directory (ExecutionParameters.properties) to be used as template, includes all the possible operations and parameters.
+SeQual includes a blank properties file at the *etc* directory (ExecutionParameters.properties) to be used as a template, which includes all the possible operations and parameters.
 Additionally, SeQual-CMD includes the option -g to generate a new blank properties file as shown below.

 All the available input arguments to SeQual-CMD are the following:
 * **-i InputFile:** Specifies the input file from where sequences will be read.